silasness1/silasness1.github.io/_posts/2021-12-27-25-interesting-applications.md

+---
+layout: post
+title:  25 Interesting Application Areas for Use in Real World Math Problems
+---

 These are random topics from everyday life or school which I found interesting and I hope inspire future applications of math and programming.
 When I'm looking to create an example, these are a good basis to pull from.

 1) people's history - focus on the agency of an individual of the time